loaiKenawy/Book-Search-APP/README.md

 # Book-Search-APP
-The application allows browsing books from several categories and saves your favourite books Volley library used to retrieve the data from API SQLite for restoring the favourite books
+Browse several books from several categories and add any of them to your favourite list.
+Volley library.
+API.
+SQLite.
+Picasso library.